FleetingLore/mkdocs-example/docs/index.md

-The example content in markdown.
+Some example content in markdown.